Everything about IPO data rooms - documents, costs, and setup

 First, it keeps everything in one place.
 You don't want your CFO emailing the latest financials to six different parties in separate threads.
 Version control becomes a nightmare fast.
 A VDR gives everyone a single source of truth.

 Second, it controls who sees what.
 Your underwriters don't need to see every employment contract.
-Your potential investors don't need your internal legal memos.
+Your potential visitors don't need your internal legal memos.
 Granular permissions let you show the right documents to the right people.

 Third, it creates a legal record.
 During an IPO, you need to prove that sensitive data was shared appropriately, with the right people, at the right time.
 The audit trail in a VDR does that automatically.